ngc-corp/unity-tailwindcss/README.md

 USS supports these core plugins out of the box.
 However, there are some limitations with certain plugins.
 For example, `border-e-green-800` won't work, but `border-green-800` will.
 Currently, there are some converters and plugins for unsupported core plugins already.
 If you need a specific core plugin for your project, feel free to open an issue, and I'll do my best to make it compatible.

-Properties marked as 🔧 differ from the default Tailwind behavior.
+Properties that differ from the default Tailwind behavior are explained in the example column.

 | Property                 | Supported  | Example |
 |--------------------------|------------|---------|